Become a Trustee

 Who is eligible to become a Trustee?

-• A current Institute Member, Chartered Member, Fellow, Chartered Fellow, Companion or Chartered Companion, with;
+• Be a current Institute Member, Chartered Member, Fellow, Chartered Fellow, Companion, or Chartered Companion;

-• Ideally, experience as an executive or non-executive director.
+• Ideally, bring prior experience serving as an executive or non-executive director, or in a comparable governance or leadership role.